 The meaning of the name Suhail al Muhlif is uncertain.
 Suhail comes from an Arabic word for “the plain”, while al Muhlif refers to “the oath-taker.”
 Gamma Velorum is one of several southern stars that were traditionally known as Suhail.
 The other ones were Canopus, Naos (Suhail Hadar), and Lambda Velorum (Suhail al Wazn), which is now formally known as Suhail.

 The name Regor is “Roger” spelled backwards.
-It was given to the star as a joke by Virgil Ivan “Gus” Grissom, one of the three astronauts of the Apollo 1, who were killed in a fire during a launch rehearsal test.
+It was given to the star as a joke by Virgil Ivan “Gus” Grissom, one of the three astronauts in the failed Apollo 1 mission.
 The Roger in question is Roger B. Chaffee, another member of the crew.
 The Apollo 1 crew invented names for two other stars.
 Gamma Cassiopeiae was nicknamed Navi (“Ivan” in reverse), while Iota Ursae Majoris (formally known as Talitha) was given the name Dnoces (“Second” spelled backwards), a reference to the third member of the crew, Edward H. White II.

 The Chinese know Gamma Velorum as 天社一 (Tiān Shè yī), the First Star of Celestial Earth God’s Temple.
 The Chinese asterism known as Celestial Earth God’s Temple is formed by Regor with b Velorum (HD 74180), Alsephina (Delta Velorum), Phi Velorum, Markeb (Kappa Velorum), and N Velorum (HD 82668).
 The asterism is part of the Ghosts mansion, one of the southern mansions of the Vermilion Bird.